samjabrahams/anchorhub/pypiREADME.rst

 ----------

 -  Support for reference-style Markdown links
--  Command line argument support
+-  Support for Setext ("underlined") style headers
 -  Verify cross-platform compatibility (currently only tested on OSX)
 -  Proper exception handling
 -  Support for ReStructuredText